-Medical specialists must submit the appropriate forms to their Appointing Authority payroll office by June 5th of each fiscal year.
+Medical specialists must choose one of these options by June 5th of each fiscal year.

-Appointing Authorities may deny requests for the State-paid contribution or limit the amount of vacation hours converted to deferred compensation as provided in Chapter 4 on an agency-wide basis for the entire agency due to budget restrictions.
+Appointing Authorities may deny requests for the State-paid matching deferred compensation contribution or limit the amount of vacation hours converted to deferred compensation as provided in Chapter 4 for the entire agency due to budget restrictions.